On this page

 3. Add print() statements to trace the type

-4. Run again, check output
+4. Run again and check output

 5. Repeat until you find the source